Glen Ord Distillery History

 Glen Ord Distillery Whisky - The Singleton

 Glen Ord’s signature whisky, The Singleton of Glen Ord, is sold almost exclusively in Asia.
-The Singleton of Glen Ord is available to sample at the distillery and we enjoyed the 15yo and 18yo, but note, it’s all chill filtered and caramelised.
+The Singleton of Glen Ord is available to sample at the distillery and we enjoyed the 15yo and 18yo.
+Most of Glen Ord's spirit is used in the Johnnie Walker blends.

 I recently had the good fortune to try some Glen Ord 1985-95 10-year-old Single Cask bottled by W.M Cadenhead – it is well worth tracking down if you can!
 It is a lovely light grassy dram.
 Glen Ord small batch bottlings are hard to come by though.
 The SMWS bottle Glen Ord under the numeric code 77, and Signatory Vintage and That Boutiquey Whisky Company also release Glen Ord from time to time.